gymnastjs/picturebook/README.md

 - **storyPath**: The path, from the project root, to the stories
 - **entryPoint**: The stories entry point (it should import `picturebook`)
 - **markdownFooter**: The markdown footer applied to all stories.
 The keyword `[[url]]` is translated to the specific story url if `storiesUrl` is specified.
 - **postcssConfig**: A path to a file exporting either a plain object that returns a postcss config.
+This is a convenience method in case you don't need to customize other webpack settings.
+If you want full control on how css is loaded, you can do so by modifying the `webpackConfig` parameter.
+It expects the same format than storybook (a function that will receive the default config as first parameter and the environment as the second one)

 ## ✏️ Usage